 “Coconut” comes from the 16th-century Portuguese and Spanish word “coco” meaning “head” or “skull”.
 You can see the three indentations on the coconut shell that resemble facial features.
 Next time you buy yourself a little coconut, look out for these, found on the one side.

-Where does the Coconut come from?
+Where does The Coconut come from?

+As you’ll find, coconuts have moved around the world a lot.
 It’s funny because a coconut can float on water.
 So I keep wondering how much of the coconut story involves them being carried around the world by people, or by simply floating from island to island themselves.